Damasy/ember-user-archiving/README.md

 Feature request: User archiving.

 The current web application does not allow for users to be archived, and we would like this functionality to be added.
-When visiting a users profile, a button to archive that user should be present, and give an "are you sure" prompt.
+When visiting a users profile, a button to archive that user should be present, and give an "are you sure" prompt with yes or no options.
-If the button is clicked, and yes is selected from the "are you sure" prompt, the user should have a value changed to display that they are archived.
+If the button is clicked, and yes is selected from the prompt, the user should have a value changed to indicate that they are archived.
 We would also like to see if a user is archived or not on their profile itself.

 This is a user profile at present: https://i.imgur.com/BIC34we.png

 We would like to have a button added on the right hand side for archiving the user, and have whether they are archived or not added as text on their profile.

+After archiving a user, clicking the button to return to the users page should no longer display this user.
+This feature does not currently hook into the backend, so refreshing your session will unarchive all users, do not worry about this happening.

 ## Requirements